Yeah, have Audio Soundbite 3 standing by in order.

 They focused on the important but narrow issues of criminal aliens and smugglers.

-That's okay to focus on that, but there's more to the issue than just that.
+It's okay to focus on that, but there's more to the issue than just that.

-So you wonder why the laws aren't being enforced.
+So you wonder why the laws aren't being enforced?

 It's because members of Congress have seen to it themselves.

-And that's where the uh that's where the concern was.
+And that's where the concern was.

-You're gonna be asked to retire early.
+You're going to be asked to retire early.

-Uh just you get the message real quick.
+Just get the message real quick.

-Very quickly, Jeff in Hickory, North Carolina.
+Very quickly, Jeff at Hickory, North Carolina.

 Welcome, sir.